Can Frost Damage Your Lawn?

 You know those footprints that you see in your lawn after a frost?

 That is frost damage.
-The only way that you can prevent the damage from occurring is to stay off of your lawn.
-You should avoid cutting grass in winter following a hard frost.
+The only way that you can prevent the damage from occurring is to stay off of your lawn, until the air temperature warms and thaws the plant.
+You should avoid walking on grass, following a hard frost.
 If you notice that temperatures have dropped and you can see that crystallization has occurred on your lawn, the best thing to do is keep foot traffic to a minimum and hopefully avoid it altogether.
 Stick to walking on hard surfaces like your sidewalk and driveway instead.

 If you do notice frost damage in your lawn (those footprints have now turned into brown spots), there is not much that you can do besides waiting until spring when the grass will begin to regenerate and fill in.
+Generally speaking, frost damage is cosmetic and any damage should grow out when soil temperatures warm and the growing season begins.
 If the patches do not go away at the beginning of the season, you may need to re-lay sod in those areas for warm-season grasses or get aeration and seeding for cool-season grasses the following fall.